hhramberg/go-vslc/README.md

 compiler the project examines *functional level parallelism* and other features that benefits from the ease of parallel code generation of the Go programming language.

-**If you are looking for how to use the compiler please see [USAGE.md](doc/USAGE.md).**
+**If you are looking for how to use/install the compiler, please see [USAGE.md](doc/USAGE.md).**

 **[scrips.md](doc/scripts.md) contain descriptions of the bundled test and benchmarking scripts.**